-4 Starting the SPC with interbus
+4 Starting the SPC with Lightbus

-- Make sure that the address range D000H up to D1FFH in your PC is free (default setting on delivery).
+- 1. Make sure that the address range D000H up to D1FFH in your PC is free (default setting on delivery).
 If this address range is already occupied, choose another address range using the switch for address setting of the segment address. - 2.
 Plug the SPC in a vacant ISA slot in your PC. - 3.
 Now switch on your PC.
 If the PLC mode / interlink mode switch is in PLC mode position, a flashing error message is shown in the status display after booting the SPC.
 This error message only indicates that no PLC program has been transmitted to the SPC yet. - 4.
-Now install the system configurator for the interbus on your host PC or an external programmer you can find on the enclosed CD.
-The "Device driver" on the system configurator CD "does not have to be installed" as it is only necessary for the configuration of ISA bus master components.
-For the SPC, configuration is performed via the serial interface.
-In order to operate the system configurator, refer to a manual on the CD you can find in the subdirectory MANUALS.
-The manual is stored as a PDF file and can be read and printed using the ACROBAT Reader. - 5.
+Now install the system configurator for the lightbus on your host PC or an external programmer you can find on the enclosed CD.
+For the SPC, configuration is performed via the serial interface. - 5.
 Now the interbus master component must be parameterized using the system configurator.
 This signifies that the master component is informed about the users connected to the interbus and about the I/O addresses where they have to store their data.
-The system configurator to be found on the host PC or an external programmer must be connected with the interbus master component via a zero modem cable.
+The system configurator to be found on the host PC or an external programmer must be connected with the lightbus master component via a zero modem cable.
 The parameterized interface is located on the slot plate which is connected with the SPC by the two flat conductor cables.
-The lower sub D plug is for parametering, the upper sub D plug is for the interbus - 6.
-When the parameterization of the interbus master component is completed, connect COM 1 of the SPC with your host PC, or with the external programmer thus you can start programming the PLC program.
+The lower sub D plug is for parametering, the upper sub D plug is for the lightbus. - 6.
+When the parameterization of the lightbus master component is completed, connect COM 1 of the SPC with your host PC or with the external programmer, thus you can start programming the PLC program.
 As default, the SPC is adjusted to the Siemens AS-511 serial protocol. - 7.
 Now you can start programming the PLC program.
-If you use the programming software "S5W" by IBH-Softec for programming, adjust in the menu "Project" as interface, COM 1 or COM 2, and as appliance Siemens PLC (AS511). - If you use a Siemens programmer or another programming software, make sure that a corresponding setting is performed. - 8.
-The interbus PLC disposes of a firmly programmed status module (default FB 10).
-If you do not agree with the status FB number = 10, change it as follows:
+If you use the programming software "S5W" by IBH-Softec for programming, adjust in the menu "Project" as interface, COM 1 or COM 2, and as appliance Siemens PLC (AS511).
+If you use a Siemens programmer or another programming software, make sure that a corresponding setting is performed. - 8.
+A fixed programmed status block (default FB 10) is available in the lightbus PLC.

+If you are not agreed with the STATUS FB number = 10, you can change this as follows:

-The file "IBSDRV10.INI" is located in the path "PLC43" in drive "D:" of the SPC.
-In this file, the number of the status functional module is defined.
+The file "LWLDRV10.INI" is located in the path "PLC43" on drive "D".
+In this file the number of the status functional block is defined.

 If you wish to change it now, create an interlink connection to your host PC or a programmer.
 This is necessary as otherwise an access to the drives of the SPC is not possible.
 The interlink connection is performed via the serial interface.
 Thus you can use the serial cable of the programmer (zero modem cable).